ayinke-llc/otito-go-middleware/README.md

 			// let's assume you want to skip storing some request return !strings.Contains(r.URL.Path, "auth")
 		}),
+		// by default, the Authorization header is masked but you can
+		// configure more
+		otitoMiddleware.WithHeadersToStrip([]string{"Authorization", "Content-Type", "Another sensitive header"}),
 		// CloudflareStrategy or ForwardedOrReadIPStrategy would be a better fit for production apps otitoMiddleware.WithIPStrategy(otitoMiddleware.RemoteHeaderStrategy),
 		// send to api every 100 http requests.
 This reduces the amount